Murder of Aqsa Parvez: Reaction

-Syed Soharwardy, the head imam at the Calgary Islamic Centre and national president of Islamic Supreme Council of Canada, went on a hunger strike for two days to denounce family violence, which he described as completely against the teachings of Islam.

-Mohammad Alnadui, vice-chairman of the Canadian Council of Imams, called the murder "un-Islamic", and denounced the act "without any reservation".
+Syed Soharwardy, head imam at the Calgary Islamic Centre and national president of Islamic Supreme Council of Canada, went on a hunger strike for two days to denounce family violence, which he described as completely against the teachings of Islam.
+Mohammad Alnadui, vice-chairman of the Canadian Council of Imams, denounced the murder and called it "un-Islamic."

 Parvez's death was profiled in Shelley Saywell's 2010 documentary film In the Name of the Family.